rna-oop/2425-m1-geniomhe-group-6/lab3/README-before.md

 An PDBML file is an XML file that contains protein/nucleic acid structure information within an _xml format_.
 This is an efficient data storing format is widely used in databases and software tools to store and exchange data files in a structured manner.
 It was introduced to PDBe as the "PDBML" format by Westbrook et al. in a 2005 in a paper published in _Bioinformatics_ entitled "PDBML: the representation of archival macromolecular structure data in XML"[^1].

-In python, writing and handling xml files is done without the use of libraries liek `xml`.
+In python, writing and handling xml files is done here through 2 modules in our code: `xml.etree.ElementTree` and `xml.dom.minidom`.
+The first module is used to create the xml file and the second module is used to prettify the xml file (provide proper xml indentation).

 Starting off by exploring this file (example used is 7eaf.xml taken from pdb), we notice the following structure

 ```xml